adriandebarro/codeplay_samples/README.md

 The code samples are composed from:

-## CodeSamples 1
+## Sample 1

-CodeSamples 1 contains solutions for the N-Body problem in 4 different flavours:
+Code sample 1 contains 4 different solutions to solve the nbody problem:

 1. Cuda straight forward implementation
   -  Spawning of a cuda thread for every body in the system